tamim-01/simple-online-shop/README.md

 - **Memoization**: Optimize performance by memoizing components and functions using `React.memo` and `useMemo`.
 - **Tailwind CSS**: Used for styling the application with a utility-first approach.

-This project was a great way to practice and solidify my React and styling skills!
+This project was a great way to practice and solidify my skills in TypeScript, React, and modern web development!